VCHDecisionSupport/Azure_IaaS/deploy/2-deploy_automation/README.md

 ## 2-deploy_automation/RegisterVirtualMachine

-This is a general purpose template is used later (in 3-deploy_addc) on to register a VM to a DSC.
+RegisterVirtualMachine/azuredeploy.json is a general purpose template that is used later (in 3-deploy_addc) to register a VM to a DSC.
 Once registered the VM becomes a "Configuration Node".
+A VM registered when it's "Local Configuration Manager" is setup poll an Azure Automation Account (which act as a "pull server") on a schedule (which is called a "policy") specified in the zip file: UpdateLCMForAAPull.zip (ie update local configuration manager for automation account pull).

+For more understanding watch [PluralSight course](https://app.pluralsight.com/library/courses/powershell-desired-state-configuration-fundamentals/table-of-contents)